 Perhaps most unexpected of all was the geology section: not just the strokeable rocks but the chance to go into a blackened mini tent and watch crystals glow in the dark.
 Or possibly just the chance to sneak into an exciting dark tent.

 Either way, this proved hugely exciting for Minnie, especially as this time, she had two older friends to play with.
 The dinosaur trail and other activities are still there to help yourself, although there was so much to entertain we didn’t get chance, and the museum is free (donations welcome).

 And in case you make the mistake I did, the Pitt Rivers museum (attached at the back) closes about half an hour before the main museum so I only got the quickest look at the fascinatingly eclectic collection housed in there.

 Then the sun set, the crowds thinned and intricate glass and metal roof cast shadows across the skeletons.
 It wasn’t hard to imagine A Night at the Museum scenario, with everything coming alive.
 And on that enjoyably spooky note, we ventured out into the dark and fog once more.

-Check out my other review of the museum for more of what we got up to on our last visit, including the mouse spotting trail.
+If you’re planning a day out at the Oxford Natural History Museum, check out my other review for more of what we got up to on our last visit, including the mouse spotting trail.